adigol/GLU-NET-Fundamental-matrix/README.md

 	![alt text](ReportPictures/pic1.png)

-	•	We took the best with the smallest distance and not bigger than the threshold (between 2-4 pixel max distance)
+	•	We took the best matches with the smallest distance and not bigger than a predefined threshold (between 2-4 pixel max distance)

 	![alt text](ReportPictures/pic2.png)

-	•	Then we pick the best points according to their position and not picking inside the same square.
+	•	Then we picked the best points according to their position and not picking other points inside the same square.

 	![alt text](ReportPictures/pic3.png)

-Then test our points on the FM-benchmark to check the quality of the dense matching
+Then we tested our points on the FM-benchmark to check the quality of the dense matching.

 # Test your own dataset